 - a.
 It is a loss or outgoing of capital, or of a capital nature; or - b.
-It is a loss or outgoing of a private or domestic nature; or - c.
-It is incurred in relation to gaining or producing your exempt income; or - d.
+It is a loss or outgoing of a private or domestic - It is incurred in relation to gaining or producing your exempt income; or - d.
 A provision of this Act prevents you from deducting it.